Ladson shopping center being redeveloped; new retailer to open in downtown Charleston

 Two new retail shops recently signed leases in the Charleston area, according to the commercial real estate firm Avison Young.

-Planet Vape & Tobacco leased 1,500 square feet at 2770 Maybank Highway, Suite J, on Johns Island while Anthony's Barbershop leased 960 square feet at 915 Folly Road, Suite L, on James Island.
+Planet Vape & Tobacco leased 1,500 square feet at 2770 Maybank Highway on Johns Island while Anthony's Barbershop leased 960 square feet at 915 Folly Road on James Island.

 Play time